DirecTV Now Review: A Cord-Cutting Alternative?

 DirecTV recently launched their answer streaming content – DirecTV Now.
 I’ve spent several weeks using the platform to do a DirecTV Now review for readers looking for solutions to save money on their cable bill.

-With the growing number of cord-cutters, it makes sense for DirecTV to launch this new service, especially given that Dish launched Sling TV over a year ago.
+With the growing number of cord-cutters, it makes sense for DirecTV to launch this service, especially given that Dish launched Sling TV over a year ago.
 The DirecTV Now platform isn’t perfect, by any means, but it’s good to see another player in the cord cutting space.
 Following is what to keep in mind if you’re considering signing up for DirecTV Now.

 How Much Does DirecTV Now Cost?